-We recommend you create a password that is at least six characters long and includes a combination of numbers and letters.
+We recommend you create a password that is at least eight characters long and includes a combination of numbers and letters.
 You should also avoid using obvious words, such as your first or last name or the word “password.”

 How do I change my password?

 A strong password gives you a strong defense against hackers.
 The L0ng3rTh3pA55w0rD is, the stronger it is.
 Mix in numbers and symbols.
 Make it tough!
 You can change your AOL password whenever and as often as you'd like.

 (If you forgot your password, just click Forgot password.)